 Hi.
 Call me Merle – it means ‘blackbird’, if it matters.
 I realise that this is not a common name.
 It gets worse.
 I wasn’t born here.
-My beginnings were in the south of France, a rural idyll where my family band I spent all our time out-of-doors, come rain or shine.
+My beginnings were in the south of France, a rural idyll where my family and I spent all our time out-of-doors, come rain or shine.

 I suppose you could describe me as an immigrant, but I didn’t really ever want to come here.
 I’ve tried to fit in, I really have – no I promised I wouldn’t cry.
 I think the hardest part is that I haven’t been able to fulfill myself.
 Everyone has a purpose and I have been tantalisingly close to completing mine several times, but I have been denied.
 Instead I have been passed from hand to hand as a gift, as a prize.

 My troubles, and my travels, began when I was packed in a cardboard box with five of my sisters.
-For days I did not see the late of day, but heard the occasional chink as we were jostled in our box.
+For days I did not see the light of day, but heard the occasional chink as we were jostled in our box.
 The lid was opened suddenly and I saw a much greyer sky than I was used to.
 I was added to a display, and watched as bottles and cases were bought until finally, many months later, my turn came and I was part of a mixed case, sold to clear the way for new stock.

 Again the journey, much shorter this time; again the display, here a wine-rack rather than the shop-window; again seeing my friends go before me.
 At last, I thought my time had come – I was taken from the rack.
 But no. Instead of being placed on the table in the dining room, I was put on the table in the hall.
 This was at least something new, but what next?
 I journeyed again, this time peeking out of a bag perfectly fitted for me.
 I was handed to someone else, amidst much hugging – and then I was forgotten by the door.